LINBIT/linbit-documentation/README.txt

 options.

-For example, in order to build the DRBD User's Guide in PDF form, this is what you would do after running ./configure:
+For example, in order to build the DRBD User's Guide in PDF form, this is what you would do:

 -----------------------------------
+./configure --with-asciidoc-doctype=book
 cd users-guide
 make drbd-users-guide.pdf
 -----------------------------------